saihaj/TheUltimateMovieDB/README.md

   - For styling we are using [TailwindCSS](https://tailwindcss.com)
     - To remove unused styles the final build (this helps reduce size for production app) we have `postcss` that runs with the Tailwind compiler in
   - Since React app is a Single Page Application (SPA) we are using [`@reach/router`](https://reach.tech/router/) to handle routing
+  - For simplifying form validation and managing forms we are using Formik and Yup.
+This helps us to do all sorts of validation on create account / login and in future other pages where we will have user input.
 - Root level of project: We have a top-level `package.json` that uses `npm-run-all` and helps to do some common chores instead of going in to the dir we are working in.
 The most handy thing is `npm install` in top-level since we download all the dependencies for both `backend` and `frontend` at once.
 Checkout [Available Scripts section](#available-scripts) or scripts section in `package.json` in root of this project to for more top-level handy scripts.

 #### Frontend